bretdavidson/shallow-dive-deep-learning-dlf2018/index.md

 ???

 Let's set the stage a little bit.
-Here are some things that computers have traditionally been good at:

-Things involving calculations, data storage, retrieval and display, and automating things that used to take a while todo manually, following well defined rules and structure.
+Computers have traditionally been good at calculations, data storage, retrieval and display, automating things that used to take a while to do manually, and following well defined rules and structures.

-We've seen these over and over again during the history of computing.
-These are things we've been able to do on a computer for a long time and we can do them at a fairly large scale now.

-Here are some things that computers have traditionally been worse at.
-- Pattern recognition
-- perception (knowing what something is)
-- generalization
-- and inference (making predictions).
+Computers have traditionally been worse at pattern recognition, perception (knowing what something is), generalization, and inference (making predictions).

-We have to explicitly tell a computer what something is, or manually define precise steps to follow in order to achieve some goal.
 These are some of the areas where deep learning is helping to improve the performance of computers.

 ---
 class:impact